 Clues can be anything though.
 They can be tangible items like trinkets and things that the NPCs may carry around, or they could be pieces of evidence found near one of the murders.

-Another kind of clue that’s common for murder mysteries are the bits of information learned through conversations with other party guests.
+Another kind of clue that’s common for murder mysteries is the bits of information learned through conversations with other party guests.
 People are nervous when they’re put in a stressful situation.
 It’s absolutely possible for someone to give out some crucial information when they didn’t intend to.

 But information doesn’t have to be an obvious clue either.
 This type of conversation could help the players paint a picture of the other NPCs.
 They can learn about their mannerisms and personalities as well as any sort of suspicious behavior that they exhibit.